 Join an online support group:

 There are several private Facebook groups to support parents who are raising kids with attachment issues.
 These are amazing resources to get support, ask questions, and connect with parents in your area.
-Join my personal favorite, The Underground World of RAD, here.
+Join my personal favorites are The Underground World of RAD and Attach Families Support Group

 Hannah Meadows – A UK parent who posts about self-care and very honestly her own parenting struggles.
 She also provides a link up for stories about Child-on-Parent Violence (CPV) which is a taboo topic in our society, but one parents of RAD kids face frequently.